Middle School Students

-Middle school students (we call them Emerging Scholars) focus on ramping up their mathematics and language arts skills to a competitive level, applying to academically rigorous high schools, and beginning to think about what it means to be a college-bound student.
+Middle school students focus on ramping up their mathematics and language arts skills to a competitive level, applying to academically rigorous high schools, and beginning to think about what it means to be a college-bound student.

 Each year, our middle school students take part in a rigorous 5-week summer session that focuses on strengthening their abilities in math, language arts, science, and technology.

 Session days include Math and English classes taught by certified teachers, one-hour elective blocks, teacher facilitated study halls, an Advisory session (where students begin to plan for high school and college), and STEM (Science Technology Engineering Math) programs.
 Rising seventh graders focus on technology; rising eighth graders focus on engineering, and rising ninth graders focus on lab science.